radiant-rstats/docker/postgres/postgres-connect.md

 ### 2. Push data into the database

-Note that this is a fairly large file that we are copying into the database so make sure you have sufficient resources set for docker to use.
+Note that this is a fairly large dataset that we are copying into the database so make sure you have sufficient resources set for docker to use.
 See the install instructions for details:

 * Windows: <a href="https://github.com/radiant-rstats/docker/blob/master/install/rsm-msba-windows.md" target="_blank">
 https://github.com/radiant-rstats/docker/blob/master/install/rsm-msba-windows.md</a>